frigal001/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a biogeographer with broad interests in island biogeography, community ecology, macroecology, biostatistics and biodiversity research.
-My main research aims to understand the role of historical and ecological processes in shaping (insular) communities and to understanding and quantifying the response of biodiversity to human-mediated disturbances (land-use change and species invasions).
-I work mainly on the Macaronesian islands using arthropods as model organisms.
+I am a biogeographer with broad interests in island biogeography, community ecology and biostatistics.
+I apply a combination of theoretical and empirical methods to understand the role of historical and ecological processes in shaping community structure, including functional and phylogenetic community-based approaches.
+I am also interested in quantifying the response of island biodiversity to anthropogenic activities, mainly land-use change and species invasions.

 ## News: PhD position open at the University of Pau (France)
 We search for a highly motivated PhD candidate to work on the global macroecological/macroevolutionary patterns of island radiation.
 Deadline 15 June 2020.
 Link to the official annoucement [here](https://ed-sea.univ-pau.fr/_attachments/offre-de-these-article/PhDProjectRigal2020_IslandRadiation.pdf?download=true).